-This video demonstrates that Delta Kits professional windshield repair systems- and procedures- comply with ROLAGS (Repair of Laminated Auto Glass Standards), the industry’s best practices.
+This video demonstrates that Delta Kits’ professional windshield repair systems- and procedures- comply with ROLAGS (Repair of Laminated Auto Glass Standards), the industry’s best practices.
 The ROLAGS (Repair of Laminated Automotive Glass Standards) committee strives to provide documentation:

 - To codify the current best practices of laminated auto glass repair.

-In order to ensure the best possible repair using a bull’s-eye as an example, the technician shall do the following:
+To ensure the best possible repair using a bull’s-eye as an example, the technician shall do the following:

 - Remove the moisture, dirt, foreign matter, loose glass and contamination from the damaged area.